 Learning how to navigate life as a divorcing or divorced parent is a challenge for anyone.
 Rather than raising your child together with a spouse, you will be acclimating yourself to doing so as a single parent.
-However, you will still have the responsibility of parenting as a team with your spouse or soon-to-be ex-spouse the relationship will change, however, from that of a married couple to a co-parenting relationship.
+However, you will still be responsible for parenting as a team with your spouse or soon-to-be ex-spouse; the relationship will change, however, from that of a married couple to a co-parenting relationship.

 The reality is that all of you reading this blog post have different circumstances that need to be considered when determining how best to approach this topic.
 Some of you will be fortunate enough to come out of your divorce with a good working relationship with your Co-parent.
 You all will be able to put the past behind you and focus solely on the best interests of your children.
 On the other hand, others of you will not be as fortunate and will instead run into issues on alright wide variety of fronts regarding co-parenting.

-In today's blog post I would like to talk with you about one of those potential problems that you may experience before during and after your divorce comes to a close.
-When your spouse or ex-spouse interferes with your ability to have your children then that can be among the most frustrating and disheartening of all wrongs that can be committed against you by a Co-parent.
-When you find yourself face to face with challenges associated with child custody interference you need to be able to understand what your options are and how your circumstances matter in terms of what to do next.
+In today's blog post, I would like to talk with you about one of those potential problems that you may experience before, during, and after your divorce comes to a close.
+When your spouse or ex-spouse interferes with your ability to have your children, then that can be among the most frustrating and disheartening of all wrongs that can be committed against you by a Co-parent.
+When you find yourself face to face with challenges associated with child custody interference, you need to understand what your options are and how your circumstances matter in terms of what to do next.

 When does the situation rise to the level of a denial of Visitation?

-When it comes to having Visitation or possession denied by your Co-parent you would be looking to enforce the Visitation and possession orders on a future court date.
+When it comes to having Visitation or possession denied by your Co-parent, you would be looking to enforce the Visitation and possession orders on a future court date.
 This is done through a process called an enforcement petition.
-The enforcement petition will be filed in the same court where you are divorce had been or is filed currently.
+The enforcement petition will be filed in the same court where your divorce had been or is currently filed.
 The key to an enforcement petition is addressing the specific times where Visitation was denied, specifying the portion of the court order that was violated, and then seeking a remedy from the court.
 Typically, that remedy consists of make-up possession time as well as holding your Co-parent in contempt of court for violating its orders.

-One of the key points that we need to make at the beginning of this discussion is to say that you have to be present in appearing in person at the pickup location to be denied Visitation under the law.
-The pickup location cannot be one that you text messaged your Co-parent about 15 minutes before the drop-off and pick-up period rather, the pickup location must be the one that is listed in your court order.
-You must physically go to the drop-off and pick-up site even if your Co-parent has already told you that he or she will not be there or that he or she will not be giving you your child at the correct time.
+One of the key points that we need to make at the beginning of this discussion is that you have to be present in appearing in person at the pickup location to be denied Visitation under the law.
+The pickup location cannot be one that your text message your Co-parent about 15 minutes before the drop-off and pick-up period; rather, the pickup location must be the one that is listed in your court order.
+You must physically go to the drop-off and pick-up site even if your Co-parent has already told you that they will not be there or that they will not be giving you your child at the correct time.

-It is only at this point when your Co-parent fails to produce your child at the pickup location at the time and date specified in your court orders, that he or she is formally in violation of the court order.
-If your parent tells you that he or she will not make your child available but then shows up on time and with your children then this does not count.
+It is only at this point when your Co-parent fails to produce your child at the pickup location at the time and date specified in your court orders that they are formally in violation of the court order.
+If your parent tells you that they will not make your child available but then shows up on time and with your children, this does not count.
 There is nothing in the Texas family code about attempted or contemplated Visitation denial.
-Either the Visitation denial occurred wrongfully or it did not.
+Either the Visitation denial occurred wrongfully, or it did not.
 There is no middle ground.

 Keep in mind that your Co-parent, if called upon to testify in an enforcement hearing, cannot be forced to testify against him or herself.
-If you plan to call your Co-parent as a witness and ask him or her if Visitation was wrongfully denied then you should get a separate plan.
-Fortunately for you, there is a straightforward method for you to practice as far as how to proceed with the plan in mind geared towards reclaiming any missed opportunities to have your children.
+If you plan to call your Co-parent as a witness and ask them if Visitation was wrongfully denied, then you should get a separate plan.
+Fortunately, there is a straightforward method for you to practice as far as how to proceed with the plan in mind geared towards reclaiming any missed opportunities to have your children.

 How to position yourself for an enforcement hearing after being denied visitation or possession

-It is not enough for you to simply be denied visitation and possession and then expect the law to come in and take care of this for you.
-Rather, once you have made yourself available to have Visitation or possession opportunities be denied then have to follow a course that is directed towards positioning yourself well any potential enforcement lawsuit.
-While there are opportunities to take advantage of in all regards when it comes to preparing for an enforcement case there are certainly better courses to take.
+It is not enough for you to be denied visitation and possession and then expect the law to come in and take care of this for you.
+Rather, once you have made yourself available to have Visitation or possession opportunities be denied, you have to follow a course directed towards positioning yourself well any potential enforcement lawsuit.
+While there are opportunities to take advantage of in all regards when preparing for an enforcement case, there are certainly better courses to take.
 Here is one way to efficiently prepare for an enforcement lawsuit.

 The next step may differ depending upon where the pickup location is for you in your Co-parent.
-If the pickup location is at your Co-parent's home then you need to be able to knock on the door and then wait for a response.
-Assuming that you get no response or are told to go away then you should knock on the door again.
+If the pickup location is at your Co-parent's home, you need to be able to knock on the door and then wait for a response.
+If you get no response or are told to go away, you should knock on the door again.
 Hawking on the car horn or shouting from the driver's side window of your car will not suffice.
-You need to physically get out of the vehicle and walk to the front door of your Co-parent's home.
-At the agreed time.
+You need to physically get out of the vehicle and walk to the front door of your Co-parent's home at the agreed time.

-So you need to do something to show that you were at the right location at the right date and time.
-This applies to your parents who have the pickup and drop-off location at a residence, as well.
+So it would help if you did something to show that you were at the right location at the right date and time.
+This applies to your parents, who also have the pickup and drop-off location at a residence.
 The evidence that you obtain does not need to be something detailed or an affidavit from a witness or something like that.
-Although, having a witness present always helps to establish the certainty and exactitude of what you are saying in a potential enforcement lawsuit.
-Rather than a witness testimony or statement what else could be used to provide evidence that you were at the agreed-to location at the right time and date?
+Although, having a witness present always helps establish the certainty and exactitude of what you are saying in a potential enforcement lawsuit.
+Rather than a witness testimony or statement, what else could be used to provide evidence that you were at the agreed-to location at the right time and date?

-Finally, you should document what a Kurd in a Visitation or possession notebook.
+Finally, it would be best to document what a Kurd is in a Visitation or possession notebook.
 This could be a simple note written on your cell phone or could be a longhand entry into a Journal or notebook regarding any issues that you have experience with possession or the Visitation of your child.
 Again, you are under no obligation to wait for hours at the pickup or drop-off point for your child.
-However, you do need to establish that you were there and waited a reasonable length of time for your Co-parent.
+However, you need to establish that you were there and waited a reasonable time for your Co-parent.
 To me, 20 minutes is plenty of time to wait to establish that you were present.

 Then, all you have to do is keep this evidence secure and make sure you are organized for when you present your situation to an attorney.
-If you are still going through a divorce and have temporary orders in place then you should simply speak to your attorney about filing an enforcement action after the violation of the temporary orders has a curd.
-Many times, going through with an actual lawsuit within your divorce case itself is not in the best interest of any party.
+If you are still going through a divorce and have temporary orders in place, you should speak to your attorney about filing an enforcement action after the violation of the temporary orders has a curd.
+Often, going through with an actual lawsuit within your divorce case itself is not in the best interest of any party.
 You may be able to find out that working out an agreement instead of an enforcement lawsuit is better for you and your spouse.

-If your situation is occurring after your divorce is already come to an end you may need to proceed with enforcement lawsuits.
+If your situation occurs after your divorce has already come to an end, you may need to proceed with enforcement lawsuits.
 In that case, having an accurate description of what occurred along with any other evidence you have at hand to establish that a wrongful denial has a curd would be something smart to have ready to present to an attorney.
-There is no one way to have a successful enforcement lawsuit but I think the steps that we have outlined in today's blog post will certainly set you up for success in the long run.
-Do not assume that just because he was denied Visitation wrongfully that your Co-parent is going to try to fight his or her way out of being held responsible.
+There is no one way to have a successful enforcement lawsuit, but I think the steps outlined in today's blog post will certainly set you up for success in the long run.
+Do not assume that your Co-parent will try to fight their way out of being held responsible just because he was denied Visitation wrongfully.

 For that reason, I recommend reaching out to an experienced family law attorney such as those with the Law Office of Bryan Fagan.
-An experienced attorney can help guide you through the process of filing an enforcement lawsuit and can also help you to make sure that your evidence and other information are well established and organized if an enforcement hearing needs to occur.
+An experienced attorney can help guide you through filing an enforcement lawsuit and help you make sure that your evidence and other information are well established and organized if an enforcement hearing needs to occur.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about how your family circumstances may be impacted by the filing of a divorce or child custody case.
+These consultations are a great way for you to learn more about the world of Texas family law and how your family circumstances may be impacted by the filing of a divorce or child custody case.